Fast growing palm trees can more quickly help you get that backyard tropical look you've wanted.

 The maximum height for small, fast growing palm trees is about 20ft/6m or less.
 Many don't have wide crowns of Palm Fronds.

 Phoenix roebelinii, the Miniature Date Palm gets about 15ft/4.5m high.
-Ideal conditions for quickest growth are in rainier climates of zones 9b-11.
-Can try arid 8b areas, but will be more slow growing.
+Best for quickest growth in rainier climates of zones 9b-11.

-Chamaerops humilis, also called European Fan Palm Trees.
-They're a cold hardy palm, for Zones 8b-11.
+Chamaerops humilis, called European Fan Palm.
+They're fast growing cold hardy palms, for Zones 8b-11.
 Arid 8a okay, too.
-Doesn't like excessive humidity.
+Doesn't like humidity.

 Normal heights reach over 20ft/6m up to 59ft/17m.
-With total height depending on the species of palm trees & the care you provide.
+Total height depends on the palm species & the care you provide.

 Wodyetia bifurcata reaches 40-60ft/12-18m tall.
 Ideal for Zones 10b-11.
 Try cautiously in 10a.

-AKA King Palm, has the scientific name Archontophoenix cunninghamiana.
+AKA King Palm, scientifically named Archontophoenix cunninghamiana.
 Maximum height is 50ft/15m.
 Suited as fast growing palm trees in coastal type Mediterranean climates.

 Carpentaria acuminata, the Carpy, maxes out at 50ft/15m.
 Growing Zone 10b-11, but 10a can be carefully tried.

-Be sure to have room for these large fast growers!
+Be sure to have room when Growing Palm Trees this tall!
 Allow for their mature height, which is over 60ft/18m high.
 Generally they'll also have massive crowns, which spread outward.

 Veitchia joannis is definitely one of the tallest palms.
 Can get to 120ft/30m!
 In 10b-11 Zones.